Fact checkedFact Checked

 Excessively restricting[9] may make children more excited about forbidden foods.
 Moderation could be a better strategy than restriction.

-Labeling Foods as Good or Bad
+Labeling Foods As Good Or Bad

-Instead of labeling[10] some food as ‘good’ or ‘bad’ without any foundation, try focusing on constructive comments that can explain certain foods’ health benefits compared to unhealthy and high-calorie foods.
-Using smily faces or frowny faces are used by some to indicate good vs. poor choices on menus or labels.
+Instead of labeling some food as ‘good’ or ‘bad’ without any foundation, try focusing on constructive comments that can explain certain foods’ health benefits compared to unhealthy and high-calorie foods.
+Using smiley faces or frowny faces are used by some to indicate good vs. poor choices on menus or labels.

 Using Generalized Diet Plans